Non-Classicality and Non-adiabaticity in a Single Trapped Ion: Discussions and conclusions

 \section{Discussions and conclusions}

-The non-classical characteristics of the dynamics of a QHO with time-dependent frequency can be discussed and reproduced in a trapped ion system.
-In this case, we find that there is a relationship between non-adiabatic dynamics and the non-classical behavior of a single trapped ion without noise.
+{The nonadiabatic dynamics of a single trapped ion without noise were described using the Heisenberg picture approach and the unitary time evolution operator approach.
+From the Heisenberg picture we deduce that the non-adiabiticity parameter depends on the solutions of the Heisenberg equations of motion.
+Therefore, $Q^{*}$ depends on the shape and manipulation of frequency.
+Furthermore, the properties of the covariance matrix and P-representability show that there is a relationship between the non-adiabiticity and the non-classicality of the system.
+One of the non-classical features of the system is the degree of squeezing that can be generated during evolution.
+So, to analyze the evolution of squeezing, we propose a time-evolution operator ansatz, $\bar{U}= \thickhat{S}(\xi) \thickhat{R}(\gamma)$, such that the time-dependent parameters are related to the solutions of the Heisenberg equations of motion.

 The results obtained show that during a non-adiabatic evolution there are regions where the state of the system is classical or non-classical, in this case, these regions can be identified by the critical value of the non-adiabatic parameter, $Q^{*}_{c}$.
-This result is important because it allows us to identify regions in which a squeezed state can be obtained in an adequate manner, because a necessary condition for this is that the non-adiabatic parameter exceeds its critical value, $Q^{*}>Q^{*}_{c}$.
-Obtaining squeezed states in a non-adiabatic manipulation situation is important for quantum information processes and quantum thermodynamics using a system of continuous variables.
+This result is important because it allows us to identify regions in which a non-classical state can be obtained in an adequate manner, because a necessary condition for this is that the non-adiabatic parameter exceeds its critical value, $Q^{*}>Q^{*}_{c}$.
+Furthermore, discuss the behavior of the degree of squeezing in a non-adiabatic manipulation situation is important for quantum information processes and quantum thermodynamics using a system of continuous variables.
 Within quantum thermodynamics, these results can be used to discuss the influence of non-adiabaticity in quantum thermal engines and in resource theory.
+Lastly, we believe that the present results could be further extended to explore alternative trap geometries, such as those investigated in \cite{palmero}, particularly the fast rotation of an ion in a tightly confined rotating trap.
+This extension may offer deeper insights into the interplay between non-adiabatic dynamics and non-classical behavior in continuous variable quantum systems.}

 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001, and by CNPq. \\